Cat0125/game-engine/README.md

-# GEngine
+# About engine
-GEngine is a simple web game engine that provides powerful tools for you.
+This engine is a simple web engine that provides powerful tools for you.

 # Using